List of Stargirl characters: Maria Montez

 Maria Montez (portrayed by Kikey Castillo) is Yolanda's Catholic mother and the wife of Juan.
 During Yolanda's high school days, Maria supported Yolanda in her run for school president until Cindy Burman leaked the topless photos of Yolanda that Henry King Jr. asked for.
-This incident caused Maria and Juan's relationship with Yolanda to be strained.
-Consumed by this incident, Maria and Juan grounded Yolanda where they have her head to her room upon getting home, no longer took her to church, or came near Blue Valley High School.
+This incident resulted in her parents revealing their true abusive natures and they had started to treat Yolanda quite badly for no clear reason at all.
+Consumed by this incident, Maria and Juan grounded Yolanda where they have her head to her room upon getting home, no longer took her to church or came near Blue Valley High School.
 Following Yolanda's first outing as Wildcat, Maria and Juan scold her for being out of her room when she comes back into the house.
 Yolanda tries to get her parents to forgive her for the incident to no avail.
 Maria still claims that Yolanda has disgraced herself and the family while Juan sends Yolanda to her room.

 In season two, Yolanda found Maria at the church.
 Maria scolds her for involving Father Thomas in her drama as Father Thomas talks Maria down while trying to get her to be a better parent.
 Maria does call for Yolanda when she sees an illusion of Henry King Jr. caused by Eclipso.
 Following the incident with Eclipso's illusion that caused Yolanda to quit being Wildcat and her job at Richie's diner, Courtney calls up the Montez house wanting to talk to Yolanda only for Maria to call Courtney a corrupting influence.
 Maria Carmen Saravia also calls up the Montez house telling Maria that Yolanda can have her job back when she is ready.

 In season three, Yolanda persuades Maria to allow her to do late shifts at Richie's Diner.
 Maria only allows this because Juan lost his job while stating that the tips go to her college fund.
 She starts to get suspicious of Yolanda's secret activities.
-During a blackout caused by Beth, a more suspicious Maria confronted Yolanda in the house commenting that she's lucky her father didn't catch her.
-When Yolanda asks her to trust her, Maria states that she can't after the negative stuff she's done and advises her to either show her what's on her cell phone or move out.
+During a blackout caused by Beth, a more suspicious Maria confronted Yolanda in the house commenting that she's lucky her father did not catch her.
+When Yolanda asks her to trust her, Maria states that she cannot after the negative stuff she is done and advises her to either show her what's on her cell phone or move out.
 Yolanda went with the latter choice when she showed up at the Whitmore-Dugan home.
 Yolanda briefly called up Maria to let her know that she only lied to protect her.
-Following the defeat of Icicle and Ultra-Humanite, Yolanda calls her mother again stating that she still lied to protect her and that the truth can mend their relationship.
+Following the defeat of Icicle and Ultra-Humanite, Yolanda calls her mother again stating that she still lied to protect her and that the truth may mend their relationship.